Keep your finger on the pulse with QUA: a pulse-level quantum programming language

 “So, it’s basically a programmable AWG, right?”

 That was my immediate thought when I came across Quantum Machines for the first time.
-I was still a PhD student at the time, working on generating cold Rydberg atoms in my leaky vacuum chamber.
+I was still a PhD student in Quantum Photonics at the time, working on generating cold Rydberg atoms in my leaky vacuum chamber.
 I started thinking about what comes after graduating, and it seemed like I wanted to put academia behind me for now.
 However, I wasn’t looking to step away from physics.
 I still loved it and wanted to keep working on physics problems, especially on experimental quantum mechanics, if I could.
 I then decided to contact Yonatan Cohen, one of the co-founders of QM whom I kind of knew from the train commute from Tel-Aviv to the Weizmann Institute.
-I have since graduated, have come aboard QM, and learned that QUA and the Quantum Orchestration Platform (QOP), is a far cry from anything I’ve worked with before.
+I have since graduated, have come aboard QM, and learned that QUA and the OPX quantum controller, is a far cry from anything I’ve worked with before.

 What is QUA?